karttur/environimagine/_posts/2019/2019-11-04-components-sparkfun-spectrometer.markdown

 [Sparfun spectrometer with video](https://learn.sparkfun.com/tutorials/as726x-nirvi?_ga=2.211969364.15411215.1573062302-739318782.1573062302)

-I bought these components from [digi-key Sweden](https://www.digikey.se)
+I bought these components from [digi-key Sweden](https://www.digikey.se), they arrived within 48 hours at my doorstep (now shipment cost).
+I was rather impressed by that.